-1 The following document and its identified normative references constitute provisions of these UPC specifications.

-- 2 ISO/IEC 9899: 1999(E), Programming languages C [ISO/IEC00] - 3 The relationship between the section numbering used in the C Standard [ISO/IEC00] and that used in this document is given in Appendix C and noted at the beginning of each corresponding section.
+- 1 The following documents and their identified normative references constitute provisions of these UPC specifications.
+For dated references, only the edition cited applies.
+For undated references, the latest edition of the referenced document applies. - 2 ISO/IEC 9899: 1999(E), Programming languages C [ISO/IEC00] - 3 UPC Required Library Specifications [UPC-LIB-REQ] - 4 UPC Optional Library Specifications [UPC-LIB-OPT] - 5 The relationship between the section numbering used in the C Standard [ISO/IEC00] and that used in this document is given in Appendix C and noted at the beginning of each corresponding section. - 6 Implementations shall document the exact revisions of [UPC-LIB-REQ] and [UPC-LIB-OPT] to which they conform.